 On the top right area of the pedal is a ‘MOD’ button which switches on a modulation effect.
-This effects adds more ‘body’ and depth to your tone and can really change the way you sound.
-The width and speed of this modulation effect can be controlled by adjusting two trimpots internally.
-This effect sounds very similar to chorus but of course this depends on the settings you set for it.
+This effect adds more ‘body’ and depth to your tone and can really change the way you sound.
+The width and speed of this modulation effect can be controlled by adjusting two trim pots internally.
+This effect sounds very similar to chorus but of course, this depends on the settings you set for it.

 When the delay is turned off, the pedal switches to a True Bypass mode.
 As the Carbon Copy is a 100% analog pedal, this is expected.
 Read this guide to find out what True Bypass means.

 There are three main knobs to control the delay on the Carbon Copy.
 That’s really all you need for any delay unless you add in other effects so the Carbon Copy is very easy to use.
 The REGEN knob sets how many times your delay will repeat.
 The MIX knob adjusts the wet/dry balance.
 If you’re not sure what that means it adjusts the volume of the delay signal and mixes it with your original guitar signal.
 So you can turn down the delay or turn it up to the level you want.
 The DELAY knob adjusts the time delay before the repeated signal sounds.
 Remember that the maximum delay is 600ms (which is 0.6 seconds) so if you turn the knob all the way to the right 600ms will be the maximum setting.